Our Business Practices

 - The Committee may form and delegate to one or more subcommittees all or any portion of the Committee's authority, duties and responsibilities, and may establish such rules as it determines necessary or appropriate to conduct its business.

 - The Committee shall have direct access to, and complete and open communication with, management and may obtain advice and assistance from internal legal, accounting or other advisors to assist it.
-The Committee may, in its sole discretion, retain or obtain the advice of compensation consultants, independent legal counsel, accounting advisors or other advisors ("External Advisors") to assist it, and determine the compensation and retention terms for such External Advisors, and the Company shall be responsible for any costs or expenses so incurred.
-The Committee shall review the independence of any External Advisor, considering the factors specified by the rules of the New York Stock Exchange, in advance of retaining such External Advisor.
+The Committee may, in its sole discretion, retain or obtain the advice of compensation consultants, independent legal counsel, accounting advisors or other advisors (“External Advisors”) to assist it, and determine the compensation and retention terms for such External Advisors, and the Company shall be responsible for any costs or expenses so incurred.
+The Committee shall review the independence of any External Advisor, considering the factors specified by the rules of the NYSE, in advance of retaining such External Advisor.

 Authority, Duties and Responsibilities